 Here is one easy to follow description of how to prepare Nanakusa Gayu Seven Herbs Rice Porridge.

-Much easier, if you are free in the morning, is to head to Tōshōgū Shrine in Futaba-no-sato at 11am where they dish out 300 bowls of nanakusa-gayu at ¥150 a bowl.
+Much easier, if you are free on the morning of January 7, is to head to Tōshōgū Shrine in Futaba-no-sato at 11am where they dish out 300 bowls of nanakusa-gayu at ¥150 a bowl.

-Click the images below to know what herb is what.
+Click the images below to see which herb is which.